sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 !!! note

-	 * Generally, users find the syntax and workflow of DESeq2 easier for getting started
+	 * Generally, users find the syntax and workflow of DESeq2 easier for getting started.
-	 * If you have the time, conduct a differential expression analysis using both DESeq2 and edgeR
+	 * If you have the time, conduct a differential expression analysis using both DESeq2 and edgeR.
 	 * Follow the vignettes/user's guide!
-They are the most up-to-date and generally contains everything a newcomer might need, including worked-out examples in the case of edgeR.
+They are the most up-to-date and generally contain everything a newcomer might need, including worked-out examples.

 ### DESeq2